jonathanbrooke/ddosia-tracker/README.md

 ## 🏗️ Architecture

-The system consists of seven containerized services:
+The system consists of six containerized services:

 ```
 ┌─────────────┐     ┌──────────────┐     ┌─────────────┐